rvfieldguide.com RV Field Guide

 • Take a final walk-around before pulling outlook at every side

-• Drive slowly for first 1/4 mile, then STOP and do a complete walk-around
+• Drive slowly for first 1/4 mile

+The 1/4-Mile Stop.
 This is the single most important step beginners skip.
 Drive 1/4 mile, pull over safely, walk around the trailer.
 Loose lug nuts, lights that stopped working, chains that shifted — this stop catches all of it.

 Field Notes